-Degree Component Minimum Existing Courses Courses to be Taken Hours Taken as part of MS (including a maximum of 9 sch transfer) Core Technology Major Core T 507 Measurement and Evaluation in Industry and Technology MET 527 Technology from a Global Perspective TECH 601 Research Seminar in Technology TECH 646 Analysis of Research in Industry and Technology Focus Courses (TECH or any COT department prefixed course, others only with committee approval) 21 (a minimum of 15 credits of new COT courses is to be taken) (Independent Study - Tech 590 or 690 - 9 credits maximum) Cognate 12 Discovery Foundations Multivariate statistics • Qualitative & alternative methodologies • Experimental design & Research methodology 12 Dissertation/Research 15 min - 30 max Total Maximum 30 Minimum 90 (including those in Existing Courses column) Other Coursework 1 Outer Coursework 2 3 1
+Degree Component Minimum Hours Existing Courses Taken as part of MS Courses to be Taken (including a maximum of 9 sch transfer) Technology Major Core IT 507 Measurement and Evaluation in Industry and Technology MET 527 Technology from a Global Perspective TECH 601 Research Seminar in Technology TECH 646 Analysis of Research in Industry and Technology Focus Courses (TECH or any COT department perfixed course, others only with committee approval) 21 (a minimum of 15 credits of new COT courses is to be taken) (Independent Study - Tech 590 or 690 - 9 credits maximum) Cognate 12 Discovery Foundations Multivariate statistics • Qualitative & alternative methodologies • Experimental design & Research methodology 12 Dissertation/Research 15 min - 30 max Total Maximum 30 Minimum 90 (including those in Existing Courses column) Other Coursework

-Suggestions for Use:

-\If a student took TECH 646 as part of their M.S., they should substitute another research, qualitative or quantitative research methods course

-- 1. Have student enter each of their master's degree courses in the appropriate row of the Existing Courses column. - 2.
-Have student enter each of their already completed courses beyond the master's degree from Purdue or another university in the appropriate row of the Existing Courses column (a maximum of 9 hours is permitted). - Enter the most appropriate courses that will build the desired competencies in the appropriate rows of the Courses to be Taken column.
-Any 300-level or 400-level courses must be followed by 500- and 600-level courses. - Adjust the coursework until all the hour minimums are met or exceeded. - 5.
-Confirm that the Technology Major and Cognate degree components include a minimum of 12 semester credit hours of 600-level courses. - Confirm that no more than 9 hours of Independent Study (Tech 590 or 690) is included on the plan of study.
+1. Have student enter each of their master's degree courses in the appropriate row of the Existing Courses column.

+2. Have student enter each of their already completed courses beyond the master's degree from Purdue or another university in the appropriate row of the Existing Courses column (a maximum of 9 hours is permitted).

+Enter the most appropriate courses that will build the desired competencies in the appropriate rows of the Courses to be Taken column.
+Any 300-level or 400-level courses must be followed by 500- and 600-level courses.

+Adjust the coursework until all the hour minimums are met or exceeded.
+Confirm that the Technology Major and Cognate degree components include a minimum of 12 semester credit hours of 600-level courses.

+Confirm that no more than 9 hours of Independent Study (Tech 590 or 690) is included on the plan of study.
 Confirm that the plan of study includes at least 15 hours of new Ph.D. program coursework to be taken in the Technology Major.
 Research (TECH 699) credits not part of courses listed in POS but count towards total hour requirement.

-Direct to Ph.D.
-Program Planning Template

-Degree Component Minimum Hours Courses to be Taken (including a maximum of 9 sch transfer) Technology Major Core IT 507 Measurement and Evaluation in Industry and Technology MET 527 Technology from a Global Perspective TECH 601 Research Seminar in Technology TECH 646 Analysis of Research in Industry and Technology Focus Courses (TECH or any COT department prefixed course, others only with committee approval) 30 (Independent Study - Tech 590 or 690 - 9 credits maximum) Cognate 27 Discovery Foundations Multivariate statistics • Qualitative & alternative methodologies • Experimental design & Research methodology 18 Dissertation/Research 15 min - 30 max Total Minimum 90 (including those in Existing Courses column) Other Coursework
+Degree Component Minimum Hours Courses to be Taken (including a maximum of 9 sch transfer) Technology Major Core IT 507 Measurement and Evaluation in Industry and Technology MET 527 Technology from a Global Perspective TECH 601 Research Seminar in Technology TECH 646 Analysis of Research in Industry and Technology Focus Courses (TECH or any COT department prefixed course, others 30 (Independent Study - Tech 590 or 690 - 9 credits maximum) only with committee approval) Cognate 27 Discovery Foundations Multivariate statistics • Qualitative & alternative methodologies • Experimental design & Research methodology 18 Dissertation/Research 15 min - 30 max Total Minimum 90 (including those in Existing Courses column) Other Coursework appropriate row (a maximum of 9 hours is permitted).